hahuutin/hahuutin/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on WebRTC project.
-- 🌱 I’m currently learning WebRTC, CSS Animations and SVG.
+- 🌱 I’m currently learning more about CSS Animations and SVG.
-- :family: Dad of 2 Sons, Frontend Dev come from Viet Nam.